Stadion am Hutrasen: History

 At that time, the club of Germany international footballer Robert Bernard had a couple of successful seasons in the top tier Gauliga Bayern.

 In 1940, VfR Schweinfurt defeated Mühlheimer SV 06 2–1 at Stadion am Hutrasen in its first round match to the German Cup (Tschammerpokal).

 After World War II, VfR 07 could not continue on the old road to success, and Stadion am Hutrasen hosted lower league football only.

 In the 1960s, the sports ground became unusable for a few years due to the Rhine–Main–Danube Canal construction project.

-As a consequence, today's Hutrasen is not exactly located at its former position.
+As a consequence, the pitch had to be turned by 90 degrees, and today is not exactly located at its former position.

 VfR 07 Schweinfurt had to declare insolvency in April 2011, and Stadion am Hutrasen was leased to Turkish-German club Hilalspor Schweinfurt, which is now Türkiyemspor SV-12 Schweinfurt.
 VfR Schweinfurt was finally dissolved in 2015.